This post is also available in: Catalan

 Catalan has been for long the usual language in oral communication among native people in the currently known as North-Catalonia region up to the middle Twentieth Century.
 A breakdown in language transmission yielded language shift to French and the progressive loss of Catalan by native speakers.
 The causes were multifarious, from compulsory schooling in French –outlawing Catalan–, the military service, youth mobilization in two World Wars, State hegemonic discourse and apparatus up to the arrival of mass media.
 Nowadays native speakers of Catalan are over eighty years old.
 The aim of the project is to meet these oldest speakers and record their speech, verbal culture and traditional knowledge.
 An archive of audio and audiovisual recorded material has been achieved.
 A book on the topic is ongoing.
-A teaser has been produced and edited in view of setting a documentary.
+A teaser and a documentary have been produced and edited: Catalunya Nord, la llengua enyorada [North Catalonia, the missed Language], Zeba Produccions 2020.
 This goal will turn into a helpful means for those young persons and children who turn back to their grandparents’ language in an ongoing revitalization process.

 Joan Miralles Oral History Archive (AHOJM) (2014-2018)